Posts

 As 2024 draws to a close, I am filled with gratitude and pride as I reflect on an extraordinary year for Global Ties San Francisco.
 This year, we welcomed 529 international visitors from 136 countries, creating countless opportunities for meaningful cultural exchange and collaboration through our international exchange programs.

-By fostering dialogues on critical global topics — from climate action and human rights to entrepreneurship and cybersecurity — our programs have built bridges across borders and strengthened San Francisco’s role as a hub for citizen diplomacy.
+By fostering dialogues on critical global topics — from cybersecurity and entrepreneurship to climate action and human rights — our programs have built bridges across borders and strengthened San Francisco’s role as a hub for citizen diplomacy.

 None of this would have been possible without the dedication of our incredible team and interns, the support of our partners, and the generosity of our Home Hospitality community.